marisalim/Saiga/README.md

 <a href="#top">Back to top</a>

 ## Picking parameters <a name="params"></a>
 The pipeline is written to allow you to run different steps without rerunning all analyses over and over.
-The flags/options described below should be edited in the `pipe_batcher.sh` script.
+The flags/options described below should be edited in the `run_saiga.sh` script.
 The top lines of this script run the demo dataset.

 The first time the pipeline is run, you'll need to analyze the raw basecalled files with `--rawNP`, demultiplex samples with `--demultgo`, and filter reads with `--filt`.